Orasund/pixelengine/README.md

 When to use it:

   * The game is turned based.
 (Board Games, Rogue-likes games, Puzzle games, Turn based stragety games)
-  * The game has a idle state.
+  * The game has an idle state.
 (Farming games, Jump 'n' Run games with no enemies, J-RPG games like Pokemon)
   * The game is tile based.
 (Tetris,Pack-man)

 When not to use it: